ammar-tanwar/bloglearnbay/posts/exploring-2023s-top-ai-industries-and-jobs-for-experts.md

 In recent years, the job outlook has been changing, and many experts are worried about job destruction taking place.
 Experts fear getting replaced due to AI-powered jobs. _For example, digital marketing pros fear AI replacing copywriting, editing, proofreading, and translating tasks._ Hence, AI-proofing has become an effective solution for experts to drive career success at present.

-_<b>This blog sheds light on the trending industries, with jobs for AI experts in 2023 promising an automated future.</b>_
+_<b>This blog sheds light on the trending industries, with jobs for AI experts in 2024 promising an automated future.</b>_

-<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/ai_navigation.png" style="width:100%" class="img" alt="A snippet of RIB tree that shows state transitions for Uber App. "/> <br/>
+<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/ai_navigation.png" style="width:100%" class="img" alt="An image shows the role of data scientists in modern warfare, such as data detection, Forming Proactive Defence, Assessing Threats, Analyzing social networks, Image and signal processing, Mitigating Cybersecurity Risk, and Resource management.  "/> <br/>

 ## How AI is Navigating Today’s Digital Landscape?